AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

       of a program.
 In turn, this allows better tooling in general, and code that is more analyzable, even by humans.

+    A very neat feature of Ada packages when compared to an include system, is that it is stateless: The order of with and use clauses does not matter, and can be changed without side effects.

 .. admonition:: In the GNAT toolchain

     While the design of the Ada language does not mandate anything regarding the